IAMXID/did-method-iamx/README.md

 This part is derived directly from [W3C DID specification](https://www.w3.org/TR/did-core/#updated).

 ## 4.1.
-Creation
+Create

-Creation of the DID including the private & public key is done **off chain** on a device controlled by the holder.
+Creation of the DID including the private & public key pair is done **off chain** on a device controlled by the holder.
 Within the metadata of the DID document, a **created** property is added.
 IAMX DID can be automatically created without registration for each Cardano address.